Information about positive tests in Boone County

 |Wednesday, October 20

 |Tuesday, October 19

 Cases reported in the table below have been self-reported by MU faculty and staff from both MU and UM System offices within Boone County.

 Cumulative case data is based on cases self-reported to the university since Aug.
 22, 2021.
 Self-reported data may be incomplete.
 To view case data from August 2020 through August 21, 2021, click here.

 Contact tracers will identify close contacts and provide guidance

-County officials will direct contact tracing of every positive case in the county, supported by contact tracers hired by the university, to ensure that close contacts to those with positive cases are identified and receive directions for next steps.
+Boone County health officials will direct contact tracing of every positive case in the county to ensure that close contacts of those with positive cases are identified and receive directions for next steps.
 Close contacts will not be informed of the name or any other identifying information of the person who potentially exposed them due to federal privacy laws.

 Information about specific cases will not be shared

 Federal privacy laws prohibit the university from disclosing individual identities and any personally identifying information of individuals who test positive.
 If you are made aware of someone who has tested positive for COVID-19, you must not share that information.